hellerve/blog/wip/Scheme_Macros_VII:_Design_by_Contract.md

 ```
 <div class="figure-label">Fig. 3: A big skeleton for `defcontract`.</div>

-That’s a little too much boilerplate for my tastes, but sometimes utility beats
+That’s a little too much boilerplate for my taste, but sometimes utility wins
-my sensibilities.
+out.

 The easiest way to derive the simplified forms is probably to base them on the
 most general form, i.e. the one with both pre- and postconditions.
 Then we can
 just add an empty set of whatever set of conditions we do not use.

-This might be a little obtuse a description, so here it is in code form:
+This description might be a little obtuse, so here it is in code form:

 ```
 (define-syntax defcontract